tomdiggle/tomdiggle.com/Readme.markdown

 	rake build_staging
 ```

-The site will be built into the `public` directory using the debug config.
+The site will be built into the `public` directory using a development environment.

 To build the site for the production server run: